Home Soundbars Sonos Beam Gen 2

 The Beam falls into the mid-range price category, however, it doesn't offer dedicated rear speakers, making it less accurate for those seeking detailed surround sound meaning additional costs for subwoofers and rear speakers are considered

-Sonos Beam (Gen 2) has a width of 651mm.
-A soundbar's width represents the horizontal dimension of a device, soundbars are sometimes designed to fit the width of television sets or slightly close.
-The Sonos Beam (Gen 2) has a height of 69mm.
+Sonos Beam Gen 2 has a width of 651mm.
+The width indicates the horizontal measurement of a device, soundbars are sometimes designed to fit the width of TVs or get close.
+Sonos Beam Gen 2 has a height of 69mm.

-Height represents the vertical measurement of a soundbar, soundbars are commonly designed to be as slim as it can be to beautifully complement a space.
-The Sonos Beam (Gen 2) weighs 2,880g.
-We prefer a lower weight better for the reason that lighter soundbars are easier to carry around the space.
+The height represents the vertical measurement of a device, soundbars are mostly designed as thin as possible to beautifully complement a space.
+The Sonos Beam Gen 2 weighs 2,880g.
+We take in account a lower weight better because lighter soundbars are easier to shift around the space.

-A lower weight is also an advantage for home appliances, as it makes transportation easier, and for many other types of products.
-Volume is the quantity of three-dimensional space taken up by the product's chassis or, in simpler terms, the space the product fills.
-Sonos Beam (Gen 2) takes up 4,491.9cm³, it is a good thing to know the space that a soundbar takes up just so as to confirm that it will fit with ease into the available space .
-The thickness of Sonos Beam (Gen 2) is 100mm, to know the thickness of a device you divide its volume by the surface area(length by width) When it comes to surround sound channels, you’re going to run across figures in such formats as X.X two-digit, or X.X.X three-digit the first number shows the total of main speakers, the second number shows the sum of subwoofers, and the third number if available represents the sum of “height” speakers.
+Lighter home appliances are advantageous, as it makes transportation easier, even say for many other kinds of products.
+The quantity of three-dimensional space taken up by the product's body or, in simpler terms, the space the product fills.
+Sonos Beam Gen 2 occupies 4,491.9cm³, it is a good thing to know the space that the soundbar occupies to confirm that it would easily fit in the space available .
+The depth of Sonos Beam Gen 2 is 100mm, to know the thickness of a device you divide its space occupied by the surface area(length by width) When it comes to surround sound channels, you'll come across figures in such formats as X.X two-digit, or X.X.X three-digit the first number represents the sum of main speakers, the second number represents the sum of subwoofers, and the third number if available defines the sum of “height” speakers.

-NOTE: "Height" speakers are commonly placed on the ceiling of the space that has the soundbar, but they may as well be upward-firing speakers inside the soundbar.
+NOTE: "Height" speakers are most times placed on the ceiling of the space containing the soundbar, but they may also just be upward-facing speakers inside the soundbar itself.

-Sonos Beam (Gen 2) having a sound output value of 5 implies that it has 5 main speakers The Sonos Beam (Gen 2) has an HDMI output port, soundbars with an HDMI port channel HD audio.
-Sonos Beam (Gen 2) has 1 HDMI ports, more HDMI ports mean that you may connect at the same time numerous devices, such as video game consoles and set-top boxes.
+The Sonos Beam Gen 2 having a sound output value of 5 implies that it has 5 main speakers The Sonos Beam Gen 2 has an HDMI output port, devices with an HDMI or mini HDMI port can channel high-definition audio.
+Sonos Beam Gen 2 has 1 HDMI ports, more HDMI ports imply that you may connect at the same time several devices, such as video game consoles and set-top boxes.

 HDMI ARC (Audio Return Channel) carries audio over HDMI.